-In accordance with all the measures taken by the Government to contain the spread of the Coronavirus infection throughout the country, we would like to inform you that our company's sales outlet is open to the public from Monday to Friday, from 8.30 am to 1.00 pm and from 1.30 pm to 5.00 pm
+In accordance with all the last measures taken by the Government to contain the spread of the Coronavirus infection throughout the country, we would like to inform you that our company's sales outlet is open to the public from Monday to Friday, from 8.30 am to 12.30 am

 Two and a half centuries of Turinese chocolaterie history held in our extruded Gianduiotti and in our hand-cut Cremini.